ranbirgrover21/training-program-exercises/book/src/05_react-hooks/state_and_effect/idle_game.md

 - Exercise directory: `/exercises/idle-game`
 - Sample answer: `/exercise-solutions/idle-game`

-With the power of `useState` and `useEffect`, we are going to make a small game.
+With the power of `useState` and `useEffect`, we are going to make a small **idle game**.

+An **idle game** (also known as an **incremental game**) is a game that slowly gets the player to gain resources automatically - and thus, "idle" from the game and make progress.
+Some examples of idle games are:
+- [**Cookie Clicker**](https://orteil.dashnet.org/cookieclicker/) - perhaps the most famous
+idle game of them all, players click cookies to buy grandmas to bake cookies, farms to dig cookies out of the ground... all to get as many cookies as humanly possible.
+- [**A Dark Room**](https://adarkroom.doublespeakgames.com/) - a minimal, text-based take on the genre, where you slowly gain resources to advance further and further along an overarching story.
+- [**Clicker Heroes**](https://www.clickerheroes.com/) - increase your damage per second and defeat stronger and stronger monsters.

+If you want to find more interesting games in the genre, have a look at [r/incremental_games](https://www.reddit.com/r/incremental_games/).

 ## Premise